bcgov/itvr/.github/readme.md

 * Create the release on GitHub from main branch
 * Create the new release branch from main branch (this is done automatically by pipeline create-release.yaml)
 * Change the new release branch as the default branch in the repo and update the branch protection rules https://github.com/bcgov/itvr/settings/branches
-* Update the following fields .github/workflows/build-release.yaml
+* Update the following fields .github/workflows/release-build.yaml
-    * name
-    * branches
-    * PR_NUMBER
-    * RELEASE_NAME
-* Update .pipeline/lib/config.js
-    * const version
+    * on -> workflow_dispatch -> inputs -> pull_request -> default
+    * on -> workflow_dispatch -> inputs -> release_branch -> default
 * Update frontend/package.json
     * version
 * Create the tracking pull request to merge the new release branch to main.
-Update the PR_NUMBER after the tracking pull request is created
+Update the pull_request in .github/workflows/release-build.yaml after the tracking pull request is created

 # ITVR Pipelines